Tuition & Frequently Asked Questions

 What is your enrollment process?

-The first step in the enrollment process is to come visit our school.
-Our principal, Eric Becker, will sit down with you and find out what brings you to St. Francis.
+The first step in the enrollment process is to come to visit our school.
+Our principal, Craig Hill, will sit down with you and find out what brings you to St. Francis.
 He'll walk you down the halls and show you around.
 He'll happily tell you about St. Francis and answer any questions you have.
 We highly encourage you to schedule a shadow day for your student(s).
 Shadow days are a great way to see if St. Francis is a good fit for your student and your family.
 Once you have decided that St. Francis is the perfect place for your family, you will be sent a link to our online application forms ($25 fee applies).
 Once completed, your application will be reviewed by our admissions office and if approved, you will be directed to finish the online enrollment process ($175 fee applies).

 Do you have to be Catholic to attend St. Francis Xavier School?